Belarus march against nuclear power on Chernobyl anniversary

-About 400 people have marched in Minsk, the capital of Belarus, to mark the anniversary of the 1986 Chernobyl nuclear power plant disaster and protest the construction of a nuclear plant in Belarus.
+About 400 people have marched in Belarus' capital to mark the anniversary of the 1986 Chernobyl nuclear power plant disaster and protest the construction of a nuclear plant in the country.

 Wednesday was the 31st anniversary of the explosion and fire at the nuclear plant in neighboring Ukraine.
 The disaster spewed fallout-contaminated smoke over a wide swath of northern Europe.
 About a quarter of Belarus' territory was contaminated and a 2,200-square-kilometer (85-square-mile) sector of Belarus was declared unfit for human habitation.

 The demonstrators said authorities are increasingly allowing crops to be grown on contaminated land.
-They also urged authorities to stop the construction of the nuclear plant, which is to open in 2019.
+They also urged authorities to stop the construction of the nuclear plant, which will open in 2019.

-Unlike recent opposition rallies that saw hundreds arrested, Wednesday's march was sanctioned by authorities.
+Unlike recent opposition rallies that saw hundreds arrested, Wednesday's march in Minsk was sanctioned by authorities.